Language Learning Affiliate Programs: The Honest Guide (2026)

 Honest Program Breakdowns

-The product: A French-only app built on a specific method: Watch → Copy → Chat.
+The product: A French and Spanish app built on a specific method: Watch → Copy → Chat.

-You hear native French.
+You hear native speakers.
 You repeat it with AI pronunciation scoring (0-100%).
 You practice in actual conversations.
 Every.
 Single.
 Lesson.

 Commission: 30% recurring—as long as they stay subscribed and you remain an active affiliate